-Generations United's Seniors4Kids raises the voices of adults age 50 and older in support of policies affecting children and youth.
+From 2005 to 2015, Generations United's Seniors4Kids program raised the voices of older adults in support of policies that benefit children and youth.

 Over a ten year period, Seniors4Kids amplified the voices of thousands of older adults on behalf of public policies that propel vulnerable children forward and strengthen the long-term well-being of communities for all ages.
 Policies affected issues such as:

 - Home visiting

 - School meals

 How We Did It: